simonbyrne/simonbyrne.github.io/notes/fastmath.md

 cases of floating point numbers, _subnormals_ (sometimes called _denormals_).
-[Wikipedia gives a decent overview](https://en.wikipedia.org/wiki/Subnormal_number), but for our purposes the main thing you need to know is (a) they're _very_ close to zero, and (b) when encountered, they can incur a significant performance penalty on many processors (here is a [good description of why that is the case](https://stackoverflow.com/a/54938328)).
+[Wikipedia gives a decent overview](https://en.wikipedia.org/wiki/Subnormal_number), but for our purposes the main thing you need to know is (a) they're _very_ close to zero, and (b) when encountered, they can incur a significant performance penalty on many processors[^6].

 A simple solution to this problem is "flush to zero" (FTZ): that is, if a result would return a subnormal value, return zero instead.
 This is actually fine for a lot of use cases, and this setting is commonly used in audio and graphics applications.
-But there are plenty of use cases where it isn't fine: FTZ breaks some important floating point error analysis results, such as the [Sterbenz Lemma](https://en.wikipedia.org/wiki/Sterbenz_lemma), and so unexpected results (such as iterative algorithms failing to converge) may occur.
+But there are plenty of use cases where it isn't fine: FTZ breaks some important floating point error analysis results, such as [Sterbenz' Lemma](https://en.wikipedia.org/wiki/Sterbenz_lemma), and so unexpected results (such as iterative algorithms failing to converge) may occur.

 The problem is how FTZ actually implemented on most hardware: it is not set